Council policies and action plans

 The Parish Council has policies covering the relationship between the Council and the public and publication of information.
 The latter includes the means to obtain copies of information relating to the Council's business, much of which is on this website but which can also be obtained (at cost) in hard copy.
 The Council also has regulations concerning Council financial matters which are covered in more detail elsewhere on this website.
 The risk management policy is largely concerned with maintaining viability of the Council (e.g. financial security) but also includes risks related to legal compliance (e.g. data protection) and physical assets (e.g. notice boards).
 Data protection is covered by a separate page on this website but the policy can be read here as well.

-Committees and terms of reference
+Committees, task groups and their terms of reference

 - Planning committee